AI Search Optimization for Car Dealerships: The Complete GEO Guide

 - Monday 9 AM: Ask ChatGPT about your store.
 Type “best [your brand] dealer in [your city]” into ChatGPT and Perplexity.
 Screenshot the results.
 Now you know where you stand.

 - Monday 10 AM: Check your robots.txt.
 Go to yourdealership.com/robots.txt.
-If you see “Disallow: /” under GPTBot, OAI-SearchBot, or PerplexityBot, you’re blocking AI search.
-Call your website company and tell them to allow search bots, block training bots.
+If you see “Disallow: /” under GPTBot, OAI-SearchBot, or PerplexityBot, you’re blocking AI crawlers.
+Call your website company and tell them to allow them.
 Use the code snippet above.
 Takes 15 minutes.

 - Monday afternoon: Claim your Bing Places profile.
 Go to bingplaces.com.
 This directly feeds ChatGPT.
 Twenty minutes, free, and almost no dealer has done it.